Morphological computation and decentralized learning in a swarm of sterically interacting robots

 \subsection{Collective learning in a sterically interacting swarm}

-In this final section we derive an analytic link between the behaviour of individuals in a swarm and the convergence of a decentralized learning scheme.
-We first establish empirically that a swarm where robots are allowed to collide has good mixing, a property required to establish the individual to collective correspondence.
-We then cast the collective learning as a dynamical process where robots in the swarm can exchange their state upon encounter.
+In this final section, we derive an analytic link between the behavior of individuals in a swarm and the convergence of a decentralized learning scheme.
+We first establish empirically that a swarm where robots are allowed to collide has good mixing, a property required to establish individual-to-collective correspondence.
+We then cast collective learning as a dynamical process where robots in the swarm can exchange their state upon encounter.
 And finally, we show that given the reward function, $\rho$, as defined in the main text (Eq. \ref{eqReward}), a randomly initialized swarm will converge on a successful phototaxis strategy.